2025 Dr. David Avolt Memorial Training Conference

 General Business Meeting

-The general business meeting will be held on Friday, June 21st from Noon – 1:00 pm.
-(This will be a working luncheon).
-This meeting is open to coroners who have paid their membership for 2024.
-Each county coroner with a paid membership shall have one vote in the general business meeting.
+The General Business Meeting will be held on Friday, June 20th from Noon – 1:00 PM in Golden Ballroom 4&5.
+Please note that this will be a working luncheon.
+This meeting is open to coroners who have paid their membership for 2025.
+Each county coroner with a paid membership will have one vote during the meeting.

 General Session Attendance

-The conference is for in-service training for the elected coroners and deputy coroners, therefore the ISCA must enforce that only coroners and their deputies that hold a current association ID badge and are a Medicolegal Death Investigator are present in the general sessions.
-Spouses are welcome to attend any other event held out-side of the actual general session.
+The General Session is specifically for in-service training for elected coroners and deputy coroners.
+Therefore, the ISCA & CTB must enforce that only coroners and their deputies who hold a current association ID badge and are certified Medicolegal Death Investigators are permitted in the general sessions.
+Spouses are welcome to attend any other events held outside of the actual general sessions.

 ID Badges